Undergraduate Research

 • Choose a field of interest.
 Read journals and other publications to help you become more knowledgeable.
 UW academic department websites provide individual faculty research profiles (e.g., Chemistry and Biochemistry), and many departments have information on their research projects or opportunities.

-• Examine the BIOC 499, CHEM 199/299 or CHEM 399/499 research project sheets (found at the top of this page), and contact one or more of the faculty on these lists to receive further information about their projects.
+• Examine the lab websites of faculty members, and contact one or more of the faculty to receive further information about their projects.

 • Talk to professors and teaching assistants in your chemistry classes.
 Take a class in the area of your interest and ask the professor or TA questions about their research.